-As the scorching summer heat starts to fade and the refreshingly cool weather of fall starts to settle in, residents of Lafayette start preparing their homes and yards for the wintertime.
-For many, that leads to the question of whether they should cover their outside air conditioner for the winter.
+As the hot summer sun starts to fade and the refreshingly cool weather of fall starts to settle in, residents of Lafayette start preparing their homes and yards for the wintertime.
+For many, that leads to the question of whether they need to cover their exterior AC for the winter.

-While it may seem like a good idea, the fact is there are a number of reasons why you shouldn’t cover your AC unit in the winter.
-In addition to not being needed, covering your outdoor air conditioning equipment can even cause problems.
+While it may seem like a smart idea, the truth is there are a number of reasons why you shouldn’t cover your AC unit in the winter.
+In addition to not being necessary, covering your outdoor air conditioning equipment can actually cause problems.

 Here, the specialists at AC Sales share five reasons why covering your air conditioning equipment doesn’t need to be on your fall to-do list and what you should do instead.